 SciTec departments organise society lectures, fieldwork, workshops, masterclasses, conferences, visits and professional work placements throughout the year.
 For nearly 20 years Oundle pupils have travelled to the United States to attend the annual meeting of the American Association for the Advancement of Science, the largest science conference in the world, where pupils attend talks and symposia with leading specialists in scientific research.

 Oundle’s STEM offering has been developed in partnership with both Imperial College, London and the Swansea University Engineering department, enabling Oundle to draw upon significant expertise from these institutions to develop collaborative STEM projects across the state and independent sector.
 Oundle employs an Imperial College London Outreach Fellow who teaches Biology and Chemistry and leads science clubs in local schools as part of our partnership programme.
-A STEM outreach programme takes science out to primary schools, whilst a STEM potential programme offers pupils from local secondary schools termly workshops and masterclasses hosted at SciTec.
-As a School-Centred Initial Teacher Training (SCITT) hub, Oundle runs a successful training scheme for graduates and career changers in the shortage subjects of Maths and Physics.
+A STEM outreach programme takes science out to primary schools, whilst Oundle STEM Potential works with Imperial College to offer a programme for pupils from local secondary schools that includes termly workshops and masterclasses hosted at SciTec.
+Applications to join Oundle Stem Potential can be made here.